kc0bfv/blog.notmet.net/content/post/rust-number-conversion.md

 As:   u64 18446744073709551615 u32 4294967295 u8 255 i64 -1 i32 -1 i8 -1 usize 18446744073709551615
 ```

-Other things in Rust would barf on this type of bodged conversion...
+Typically I expect bad/incorrect use of types to cause Rust to barf.
 For instance - if I add 1 to a u64 set to `u64::MAX` at runtime, I get the following:

 ```
 thread 'main' panicked at 'attempt to add with overflow'